Saturday, February 21, 2009

 Concluding the class, Valeria admitted that her only fear had been the specter of low attendance.
 She needn't have worried.
 This is New York, Omar's second home and the master's heart would have been warmed by the multitude of his friends that came out to play.
 The event's page on facebook is also popular.

-instead on Dance Manhattan to documented the event.
+I took very few pictures relying instead on Dance Manhattan to documented the event.
 What little I captured brought home to me the emotion shared by all who attended.
 It was a very special night.

 While being mesmerized by a projected performance, a long time dancer and dear friend acknowledged that she had never, allowed herself to appreciate Omar's talent and style, unable to able to see past his 'reputation', that is, until that night.
 To my mind, that realization alone made the entire event a resounding success.

-be his profound love of milonga, a aspect of the dance he personifies (along with Ruben) to me, and energizes me in a very fundamental way.
+I don't quite know what it is about Omar's aura, but whenever I saw him at a milonga or now on print or screen, my mood elevates.
+It might be his profound love of milonga, a aspect of the dance he personifies (along with Ruben) to me, and energizes me in a very fundamental way.
 It might be the way he chose to live his life the best he could on his own terms.
 Regardless of what it is, in life and in memory his spirit remains potent.

 Thank you Valeria and all involved.